lwneal/implicit3d/README.md

 # Augmented Autoencoders

-An implementation of the proof-of-concept experiment from *Implicit 3D Orientation Learning for 6D Object Detection from RGB Images* by Martin Sundermeyer et al. ECCV 2018.
+A PyTorch 0.4+ implementation of the proof-of-concept experiment from *Implicit 3D Orientation Learning for 6D Object Detection from RGB Images* by Martin Sundermeyer et al. ECCV 2018.

 ## Install and Run